bombasticSlacks/Aspirant/Game/Materials.md

 ##### Artisan Bits
 Purposeful materials from creatures with clearly developed biological systems doing useful things.

-> An undead creature's icor, the claws of a powerful predator, eyes of a creature that can see in the dark
+> An undead creature's ichor, the claws of a powerful predator, eyes of a creature that can see in the dark

 ##### Exotic Bits
 Similarly highly developed biological systems, but doing truly incredible things.